Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 Result Message:	Cannot return null from an action method with a return type of 'Microsoft.AspNetCore.Mvc.IActionResult'.
 ```

-Purely (and genuinely) by accident, I managed to create a controller that could not be used.
+I had accidentally created a controller that could not be used because you're not allowed to return null, as decribed in the message above.
 What's more interesting than the difference in exceptions here, is that `MyController.Action` is in fact called by the second test; it must be in order for MVC to recognise the fact that I'm returning a null.
 Which means, the second test has in fact routed to the controller with the `dummy` named parameter, whilst _'My Tested ASP.NET Core MVC'_ did not.

 The most important question then, is which of the two tests are correct?